xtanaa001/Xiaoqi-Homepage/content/_index.md

 I am a Postdoctoral Fellow at [University of Toronto](https://utoronto.ca), working with Prof. [Alberto Leon-Garcia](https://www.ece.utoronto.ca/people/leon-garcia-a/).
 Prior to my current position, I received my Ph.D. from [HKUST](https://hkust.edu.hk/) under Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/) in 2018.
 At HKUST, I was affiliated with the [C2E Group](http://c2e.ece.ust.hk/main/).
 During my Ph.D., I was hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/) as a visiting research fellow at the [School of Engineering and Applied Science](https://www.seas.harvard.edu/), [Harvard University](https://harvard.edu).

 My research strives to design rigorous algorithms and mechanisms, with theoretical performance guarantees, for large-scale networked systems in the presence of stochastic dynamics and multi-agent interactions.
-In particular, most of my research focuses on problems at the intersection of decision-making under uncertainty (e.g., online optimization, online learning, and reinforcement learning) and  algorithmic mechanism design (e.g., pricing, auctions, and markets), with applications to computer systems \& networks (e.g., resource allocation and scheduling, energy efficiency, and network economics) and cyber-physical systems (e.g., smart grid and electric vehicle networks).
+In particular, most of my research focuses on problems at the intersection of Decision-Making under Uncertainty (e.g., online optimization, online learning, and reinforcement learning) and  Algorithmic Mechanism Design (e.g., pricing, auctions, and markets), with applications to Computer Systems \& Networking (e.g., resource allocation and scheduling, energy efficiency, and network economics) and Cyber-Physical Systems (e.g., smart grid and electric vehicle networks).
 Click [here](/publications_year) for more details.

 [comment]: # (For more details, see my publications [by type](/publications_type) or [by year](/publications_year).
 Here is my [resume](/resume) Click [here](/publications_year) for more details.
 I study the interplay between <span style="color:#00204e">online algorithms</span>, <span style="color:#00204e">mechanism design</span>, and <span style="color:#00204e">stochastic models</span>, and focus on developing new theory and methodologies that can gain insights into fundamental performance limits of existing systems and key design trade-offs in new systems.)